confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 > - If your worker node is **s390x** based, the suffix of the created QCOW2 file for the custom image will be `-s390x` otherwise it will be `-amd64`.
 > - It typically takes about 15~20 minutes for task `Build peer pod VM image`
 > - It typically takes about 7~10 minutes for task `Push peer pod VM image to Cloud Object Store and verify the image`
-> - After all tasks finished, when you creating a server from the image it will only takes 1~5 minutes.
+> - After all tasks finish, when you creating a server from the image it will only takes 1~5 minutes.
 > - You can check the name and ID of the new image at [https://cloud.ibm.com/vpc-ext/compute/images](https://cloud.ibm.com/vpc-ext/compute/images).
 Alternatively, you can use the `ibmcloud` command to list your images as follows.
 >    ```bash
 >    $ ibmcloud is images --visibility=private